 SAP was working on CRM software since the 90s.
 SAP’s first steps in CRM was a module for the SAP ERP R/3.
 The module is called SD (Sales and Distribution).

 In 2000 SAP released its first CRM stand-alone software.
 It was called SAP CRM 2.0.
 SAP CRM evolved into SAP CRM 5.0, 6.0, and 7.0.

 Now SAP CRM 7.0 will evolve back into a plug-in for SAP’s newest ERP S/4.
-SAP cloud products for CRM exist since 2007, besides that evolutionary process of the SD module to SAP CRM.
-But presumably will be the core product in SAP’s CRM portfolio.
+SAP CRM cloud products exist since 2007, besides that evolutionary process of the SD module to SAP CRM.
+SAP cloud applications will presumably be the core product in SAP’s CRM portfolio.

 The SAP software evolution timeline:

 RF (Real Time Financial) and later renamed to R/1 (Real Time 1 Tier) was SAP’s first commercial product and released in 1973.
 R/1 was a financial accounting application and ran on IBM servers and the DOS operating system on-site of the customers.

 R/1 was the first business standard software worldwide.
 That means that it was not tailored explicitly for one particular company but could be used for other companies as well.

 Imagine non-standard software like a tailor-made suit.
 A tailor-made suit is made to fit exactly one person.
 And it takes a lot of effort and a long time to make a tailor-made suit because it is made from the ground up.

 On the other hand, standard software is like a pre-made suit.
 A pre-made suit is made to fit as many people as possible.
 Therefore, it takes not a lot of effort nor time to make a pre-made suite because it is made in bulk in just some pre-defined sizes – copy-paste style.